 While in a chair:

-Repositioning every 30 minutes for 30sec. for those who can do it independently (side relief; tilt forward and full forward); should not remain seated more than 2 hours those who are at risk (NICE guidelines); should not sit those with a pressure ulcer; frequent standing when possible.
+Repositioning every 30 minutes for 30sec. for those who can do it independently (side relief; tilt forward and full forward); should not remain seated for more than 2 hours for those who are at risk (NICE guidelines); should not sit for those with a pressure ulcer; frequent standing when possible.

 |I: Incontinence||Keep the skin clean and dry – it should not be too moist or too dry|